Exploding White Mice: 1983-1999

 In 1990 the group toured Europe and released a half-studio, half-live self-titled LP on Normal Records.
 Shortly after, Gilchrist left and Stephens took over on lead vocals.
 In early 1991 they began recording a new album, Collateral Damage, again at Soundtrack Studios.
 However, when the Greasy Pop label went out of business that year, they could not find a local distributor and released it in 1992 on Normal Records in Germany and NKVD Records in the United States.
 David's brother Andrew Bunney (Zippy and the Coneheads) joined on rhythm guitar.
 The group's final album was 1994's We Walk Alone, on Au Go Go Records, Lucky Records (US), Subway (Europe) and 12" LP Rock & Roll Inc 008 (Spain).
 The group had a cameo appearance on John Winter's 1994 film The Roly Poly Man portraying a "punk-rock bar-band from Hell".
 In 1995 they re-released Nest of Vipers with bonus tracks on Bastard Records.
 In 1996 they issued the EP Prepare to Die, toured Europe with German band, The Richies.
 Exploding White Mice disbanded in April 1999.

 After disbandment and other activities

 From 1985, Gerry Barrett joined Dust Collection – a psychedelic and garage-punk covers band – which performed a 25th anniversary gig in September 2009.

 In 1997, Andrew Bunney co-produced a five-track EP, Loose, for Adelaide-based punk rockers, The Gels, which was issued on Bastard Records.
 In 2002 Jeff Stephens co-produced two tracks for The Gels' five-track EP, Somebody Someday.
 In August 2003, Stephens co-produced that group's debut album, Never Mind the Title, Here's The Gels, which was launched in November.
 The track, "We Don't Get no Radio Play" featured an excerpt from Exploding White Mice's "Enemies".

-In 2010, David Bunney joined Black Chrome - a first wave Adelaide punk band formed in the 1970's.
+In 2010, David Bunney joined Black Chrome - a first wave Adelaide punk band formed in the 1970s.

 As of March 2012, Jack Jacomos worked as a mental health nurse.

 Bassist Andy MacQueen died suddenly on 27 May 2018.

+In 2023, Jeff Stephens joined Adelaide hardcore punk band, Where’s The Pope? for their reunion gig.